IstvanGercsak/PlaceFinder-SecondMilestoneProject/Readme.md

 ## Deployment

+How I implement this project:

+Firstly I built the basic functionality one of my private repository until I get the first working version of website.
+After this I copied the code snippets in this public repository, and explained the actual small pieces of the commits in the commit comment section.
+- Lesson learned: For the next project I should use the branching function and separate the dev and prod branches.

 - **Set up**:
     - I use local IDE for create the project, I installed the Git locally and synchronized my local IDE with the local git.
 I use IntelliJ Pycharm for the front end development with its helpful built in deployment tools.
     After I created a Git and GitHub repository, I could start to work and I could test my features locally.
-    I could see my changes locally to open my index.html file with the View/Open browser menu option.
+    I could see my changes locally to open my index.html file with the View/Open browser menu option in my local IDE.
     Here I could choose the required browser which I want to use.
 (Chrome, Mozilla, etc.)
 - **Commits**:
     - After every small piece and increment, I made commit to my local Git repository.
 After that in the end of the bigger section that gives value to my project I pushed my modification to my online GitHub repository.
-    - For the development I only use one branch called "master" as there were not need more branch.
+    - For the development I only use one branch called "master".
 - **Local and online deployment**
     - Locally: It is very easy to clone repository from my account if you follow these steps:
         1. Follow this link [Project GitHub repository](https://github.com/IstvanGercsak/PlaceFinder-SecondMilestoneProject)